leukwnl/tugl/README.md

 *API Documentation coming soon.*

 ## Motivation
+Feedback from in-game events shapes how players experience video games and interactive media as a whole.
+Visual and auditory feedback are commonly used to enhance game feel, but one often underappreciated domain is touch.
+This is especially true in showcase environments, which are frequently loud and distracting.
+In such spaces, auditory feedback can easily be drowned out, diminishing the player’s experience.
+Haptic feedback introduces a new way for players to feel what’s happening in the game, while also offering a more accessible avenue for experiencing interactive systems.

 In the history of Cornell's CS4152/5152: Advanced Game Architecture at Cornell courses, *no* mobile game project (to my knowledge) has successfully implemented haptic feedback until 2025.
 I created the first successful implementation for innate studios and our game *Trigger Happy*.

 The absence of haptics hasn't been due to lack of interest, rather because doing so has traditionally been impractical.
 Common obstacles include: